The Glossary of Augmented Reality

 Mixed Reality

 Mixed reality is an innovative technology that merges the real and virtual worlds to create interactive and immersive experiences.
-It combines elements of virtual and augmented reality, offering a much broader spectrum of experiences.
+It combines elements of virtual reality and augmented reality, offering a much broader spectrum of experiences.
 Using specific devices, such as mixed reality glasses or headsets, users can interact with virtual objects and place them in their real environment.
-Mixed reality enriches our perception of reality by superimposing digital elements (overlay) on our field of vision.
-This technology has a wide range of applications in the fields of education, entertainment, architecture and medicine.
-By integrating virtual objects into our real environment, mixed reality opens up new possibilities for interaction and exploration, offering exciting and innovative experiences.
+Mixed reality enhances our perception of reality by superimposing digital elements (overlay) on our field of vision.
+This technology has a wide range of applications, including training, entertainment, architecture and medicine.
+By integrating virtual objects into our real environment, mixed reality opens up new possibilities for interaction and exploration, offering captivating and innovative experiences.

 Virtual Reality